xcore/sc_usb_device/module_usb_device/doc_design_guide/hid_example.rst

 ------------

-The main function creates three tasks: the XUD manager, endpoint 0, and HID.
-An array of channels is used for both in and out endpoints, endpoint 0 requires both, HID is just an IN endpoint for the mouse data to the host.
+The main function creates three tasks: the XUD manager, endpoint 0, and HID process.
+An array of channels is used for both in and out endpoints, endpoint 0 requires both, the HID process is simply an IN endpoint sending mouse data to the host.

 ::